 Digital wellbeing refers to the intentional and mindful use of technology to support mental health, productivity, and life balance.
-As smartphones and screens increasingly dominate our attention, developing healthy digital habits becomes essential for preventing burnout, maintaining focus, and reclaiming time for meaningful activities.
-This cheat sheet provides practical strategies to audit your usage, establish boundaries, reduce compulsive behaviors, and build a sustainable relationship with technology—one that serves your goals rather than undermines them.
+As smartphones and screens increasingly dominate our attention β with the average adult now spending 7+ hours daily on screens and remote workers logging up to 13 hours β developing healthy digital habits has become essential for preventing burnout, maintaining focus, and reclaiming time for meaningful activities.
+This cheat sheet provides practical strategies to audit your usage, establish boundaries, reduce compulsive behaviors, and build a sustainable relationship with technology β one that serves your goals rather than undermines them.
+A key insight: the platforms themselves are engineered to maximize your time on them, so discipline alone is not enough; structural barriers and environmental design do the real work.

 What This Cheat Sheet Covers